macCesar/purgeTSS/configuring-guide.md

 ## Custom class names
-You can use your own class names or any Ti Element with as many attributes as needed, you can optionally place a conditional block that can specify platform or device size conditionals.
+You can use your own class names or any Ti Element with as many attributes as needed, optionally you can place a conditional block that can specify platform or device size conditionals.

-Wether you want to style a Ti Element ( also know as markup element ), a custom class name prefixed with a period (.) or event a custom id name prefixed with a hash tag (#), the structure is as follows:
+Whether you want to style a Ti Element (also known as a markup element), a custom class name prefixed with a period (.)
+Or event a custom id name prefixed with a hash tag (#), the structure is as follows:

 ```javascript
 'Markup-.class-or-#id-name': {